HackBerkeley/Growler/README.md

 </body>
 ...
 ```
 Cool!
 This is possibly the best UI I've ever designed.

-If you feel that it needs improvement, make it look as pretty as you want.
-Look into using *CSS*.
+**Future reading**: Now, I suggest reading up on the basics of HTML.
+Make sure you understand how to create forms.
+Here's a [Codecademy tutorial](http://www.codecademy.com/courses/web-beginner-en-Vfmnp/0/2) on creating web forms!
+If you feel that this UI needs improvement, make it look as nice as you want.
+Look into using [*CSS*](https://www.codecademy.com/courses/css-coding-with-style/0/1).

 # Step 5: Serving static webpages